 If you have an interest in a property that is being purchased, we can ensure that this is protected and that there is clarity around how the property and expenses will be dealt with.

-Contact your local Hampshire or West Sussex branch of Glanvilles Solicitors in Chichester, Fareham or Havant or fill in our simple online enquiry form for a quick response from one of our expert contentious probate solicitors.
+Contact your local Hampshire or West Sussex branch of Glanvilles Solicitors in Chichester, Fareham, Havant or Petworth or fill in our simple online enquiry form for a quick response from one of our expert contentious probate solicitors.

 Our trusts experts can advise you on the provisions to go into a declaration of trust to protect your interests and set out how the property ownership will be managed.